Military history of African Americans: Indian Wars

 At the end of the U.S. Civil War the army reorganized and authorized the formation of two regiments of black cavalry (the 9th and 10th US Cavalry).
 Four regiments of infantry (the 38th, 39th, 40th and 41st US Infantry) were formed at the same time.
 In 1869, the four infantry regiments were merged into two new ones (the 24th and 25th US Infantry).
 These units were composed of black enlisted men commanded by white officers such as Benjamin Grierson, and occasionally, an African-American officer such as Henry O. Flipper.
 The "Buffalo Soldiers" served a variety of roles along the frontier from building roads to guarding the U.S. mail.

 These regiments served at a variety of posts in the southwest United States and Great Plains regions.
 During this period they participated in most of the military campaigns in these areas and earned a distinguished record.
 Thirteen enlisted men and six officers from these four regiments earned the Medal of Honor during the Indian Wars.

-Spanish–American War
+The Spanish-American War

-After the Indian Wars ended in the 1890s, the regiments continued to serve and participated in the Spanish–American War (including the Battle of San Juan Hill), where five more Medals of Honor were earned.
-They took part in the 1916 Punitive Expedition into Mexico and in the Philippine–American War.

-Units

-In addition to the African Americans who served in regular army units during the Spanish–American War, five African-American Volunteer Army units and seven African-American National Guard units served.